kurttheviking/bluecache/README.md

 })
 ```

-Note: the cache value function is invoked with the resolved key.
-Thus, the key can be used to determine the behavior of the cache-priming function without storing the key in higher-level scope.
+Note: the priming function is invoked with the resolved key.
+Thus, the key can be used to determine the behavior of the that function without storing the key in higher-level scope.

 ## Options